 What Industrial SEO Teaches Us About Search Marketing

 I didn’t always do SEO.
-In fact, there was a time where I was largely skeptical of the process.
+In fact, there was a time when I was largely skeptical of the process.
 When I started my marketing career, I did a little bit of search marketing here and there.
 But my first role was as a copywriter, then a sales support team member, then an advertising manager.
-In the years since, my role’s continued to evolve to adapt to the changing tides of online marketing.
-And over the past several years, that’s required adding SEO to my toolbox.
+In the years since my role has continued to evolve and adapt to the changing tides of online marketing.
+Over the past several years, I have needed to add SEO to my toolbox.
 It’s just too essential to avoid.

 In the early days, I made a lot of mistakes.
 That’s bound to happen.
 Part of the learning process, right?

 Today I want to share with you what I learned, in the hopes you’ll make fewer mistakes than I did!
-Without further ado, here’s my top five lessons from working in B2B industrial SEO.
+Without further ado, here are my top five lessons from working in B2B industrial SEO.
 May they serve you well.

-Of course that’s not how it works in practice.
-One of the lessons I’ve learned managing SEO for niche industrial clients is that the effective keyword strategy means going way beyond the obvious.
+Of course, that’s not how it works in practice.
+One of the lessons I’ve learned managing SEO for niche industrial clients is that an effective keyword strategy means going way beyond the obvious.

 If we view SEO through our customer’s eyes, we realize that our top purchasing intent keywords aren’t bloggable.
 What value does a blog post about “model planes for sale” have for our customer?
 They want to arrive at an e-commerce store for model planes, or get directions to their nearest hobby shop.